 If you do find yourself reaching for the sugar initially, your clothes might get tighter and you might feel like you haven’t got things quite right yet and that’s okay – give yourself a break.
 Remember, one step at a time.
 It’s only temporary.
 Having a short love affair with sugar is still healthier for you than if you had carried on drinking.
 When you’ve dealt with the drinking, you can deal with nutrition and eating healthily.

 Whenever you can make healthy choices about what you put into your body, do but don’t put yourself under pressure about it.
 Do what works for you.
+Here are some tips for sugar alternatives.
 Some people even find that getting sober kickstarts them straightaway into a much healthier lifestyle and they end up fitter and healthier than they’ve ever been.

 Of course, when you’re sleeping better, feeling better, waking up clear-headed and full of energy, it becomes much easier to stick to fitness and exercise commitments.
 When I was drinking, hangovers often got in the way of my workouts.
 I would cancel and reorganise a lot!
 Being sober has given me the freedom to choose what I put my energy into and has given me the resilience and strength of mind to stick to my goals.

 The other benefit of setting yourself fitness goals is that it provides a useful distraction from thinking about drinking.
 Having this kind of healthy distraction not only helps you to stay on your sober tracks but it also burns more calories and helps you earn those treats and rewards!